 We know that as tuition fees and costs associated with education and living increase, students are more and more likely to be workers.
 We want to make sure that you are aware of your rights as workers.

-In the absence of those protections, workers still have minimum regulations defined by the Employment Standards Act (ESA).
+Workers have regulations defined by the Employment Standards Act (ESA).

 The ESA does not cover individuals performing work in an internship or experience program.
 It does cover students in work-study jobs.